ssbx/ad_blockers_violate_youtube_terms_of_service/README.md

 Example to unlock and see the video: https://www.youtube.com/watch?v=SomeRandomVideo-Id

-Create a html file with an iframe pointing to: https://www.youtube.com/embed/SomeRandomVideo-Id
+We simply need a html file with an iframe pointing to: https://www.youtube.com/embed/SomeRandomVideo-Id

 Wich would look like this for example: